-We're blushing from all of this media attention!
+We're blushing from all of this recognition!

 Maple Ridge & Pitt Meadows The News - Front Page Feature - November 24, 2017